react-epfl/padoc-lib/README.md

 ```
 The parameter names follow the format *layerParameterName* and are (in parenthesis the default value):

-* *linkHeartbeatSendDelay* (1000): number of milliseconds after which a new heartbeat message is sent.
+* *linkHeartbeatSendDelay* (2000): number of milliseconds after which a new heartbeat message is sent.
 * *linkMaxHeartbeatFails* (5); number of heartbeat message check failures after which a disconnection
 notification is triggered.

-* *linkDatagramSendDelay* (50): number of milliseconds after which a new bufferized datagram is sent.
+* *linkDatagramSendDelay* (250): number of milliseconds after which a new bufferized datagram is sent.
+This is however only the initial value, The actual value will be adjusted dynamically based on the current traffic.
 * *linkMaxDatagramSize* (3000): max size of a datagram.
 Larger datagrams are cut into chunks.
 * *linkBackgroundDatagramSendDelay* (20): number of milliseconds after which a new burrerized datagram (because
 of a background disconnection) is sent.